andikleen/simple-pt/README.md

   of a trace may not be saved.
 For complex workloads it may be needed to increase the trace buffers in /sys/kernel/debug/tracing/buffer_size_kb

+* The decoder does not (currently) support reusing the same address region in a process for different code (for example after dlclose/dlopen)

+* Tracing JITed code is not supported.

 * Decoder loses synchronization in some cases where it shouldn't.

 # Contact